 The independent audit for carried out by a respected German cybersecurity company, Cure53, which also performed the very first independent VPN audit (kudos to TunnelBear) in 2017.
 You can read the full report here.

-In short, Cure53 found only 2 vulnerabilities, only 1 of which had any potential to cause problems for users.
+In short, Cure53 found only two vulnerabilities, only one of which had any potential to cause problems for users.
 This is a very good result and gives a lot of credence to this young VPN service provider.

-We’ve tested Surfshark in the field, with a base speed of 302 Mbps download and 285 Mbps upload in Europe.
+We’ve tested Surfshark in the field, with a base download and upload speed of 300 Mbps in Europe.
+Here’s what we found:

 US, New York

-Our most remote testing location held up well – 31 Mbps download and 4 Mbps upload.
-This should still be enough to stream 4K videos, but with ping rate exceeding 300 ms you should expect connecting lagging behind during video and VOIP calls.
+The speeds in remote testing locations held up well – most of the time, they should be enough to stream 4K videos. and can still be considered very good, even though percentage-wise the upload speed drop-off may appear huge.
+However, with ping rates exceeding 200 ms you should expect connections lagging behind during video and VOIP calls.

 There is obviously a lot of investment going into this VPN.
 Servers cost money, as do talented professionals.
 We have no doubt that Surfshark VPN will continue their meteoric rise!